George Crawford Hyndman

 Hyndman was a member of the Belfast Dredging Committee (other members were George Dickie, Edward Waller and John Gwyn Jeffreys).
 This operated from 1857 to 1859, under grants from the British Association for the Advancement of Science.
+He was a founder member of the Belfast Natural History Society.
+He contributed to S. A. Stewart and T. H. Corry's Flora of the North-east.

-William Thompson described Panningia hyndmani, a hermit crab for him as the discoverer in Belfast Lough.
+Legacy

-He was also a founder member of the Belfast Natural History Society and contributed to S.A.Stewart and T.H.Corry's Flora of the North-east.
+William Thompson named the Panningia hyndmani, a hermit crab for him as the discoverer in Belfast Lough.

-Anapagurus hyndmanni (Bell, 1845) as well as A. laevis and Pagurus cuanensis were also discovered by Hyndman at Portaferry (and Bangor) and named by Thompson (q.v.) without formal descriptions.
+Anapagurus hyndmanni (Bell, 1845) and A. laevis and Pagurus cuanensis were also discovered by Hyndman at Portaferry (and Bangor) and named by Thompson without formal descriptions.

 Other hermit crab species named for Hyndman were: